 Because PDX is so spread out along the East Side and South West side and most people work downtown, it makes for a traffic nightmare.
 They call it bridge city because there are 12 bridges that cross the Willamette River.
 I’ll note that the St. Johns Bridge is the coolest bridge(follow @OaklandMofo) in Portland.
 These structures are the only ways into downtown where people work.
-The traffic is nightmare during rush hour.
+The traffic is a nightmare during rush hour.
 You can view live traffic at anytime on Sigalert.
 Keep in mind that Sigalert is only showing you the freeway traffic.
-The city streets are jam packed everywhere because as you can see there are large portions of Portland with no freeway at all.
+The city streets are jam-packed everywhere because as you can see there are large portions of Portland with no freeway at all.
 These streets through downtown are a constant stream of polluting cars.
 Just walking down Burnside in downtown is probably worse for you than smoking a pack of cigarettes.

 10) Public Transit also sucks